longod/WhiteAlbum/README.md

 # WHITE ALBUM

-WHITE ALBUM is a lightweight Image Viewer, mixturing modern and legacy approach.
+WHITE ALBUM is a lightweight Image Viewer with a mix of modern and legacy features.

 ## Concept
 - Fast and Lightweight
-    - avoid unnecessary decoration and animation, therefore white
+    - Avoid unnecessary decoration and animation, therefore white
-- Use Modern Foundation
+- Use modern features
-    - dotnet core WPF
+    - dotnet core
+    - WPF
     - async and parallel
+    - and other plugins (TBD)
-- Respect Legacy
+- Respect legacy features
     - support Susie Plugin (only **x86**)
     - and other plugins (TBD)

+## Requirements
+- Windows x64 or x86
+- Visual Studio 2019
+- dotnet core 3.1 (for prism)

 ## Projects